nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-12-iterating-post-research.md

 ![A screenshot from the processing a claim prototype showing the evidence review screen with no selection](evidence-no-selection.png "Evidence review - no selection with single rejection note")

 #### To test:
-- Research needed to understand whether combining the critiera onto one screen improves usability.
+- Research needed to understand whether combining the critiera into one question improves usability.

 ### Rejection note per piece of criteria
 #### Assumption:
 - Processor would want to write a rejection note for each criteria question
 #### Finding:
-- Unclear to processers that comments left when a criteria was met would end up being passed to the submitter
+- Unclear to processers that comments left when a criteria wasn't met would end up being passed to the submitter
 - Processors wanted to edit messages before they were sent to submitters
-- Rejection notes were more per piece of evidence, rather than per criteria, the update to combine the criteria into one actually helps one note be added
+- Rejection notes were more per piece of evidence, rather than per criteria, the update to combine the criteria into one question actually helps with then only one note being added per type of evidence.
 #### Iteration on design:
-- Also added edit rejection note view
+- Added edit rejection note view

 ![A screenshot from the processing a claim prototype showing reviewing of evidence of payment with one question and one rejection note](evidence-no-selection.png "Evidence review - no selection with single rejection note")